GBrachetta/Fattoria/README.md

 ![Color Palette](./ux/palette.png)

-The color palette used include different shades of typically Tuscan colors (also known as Siena colors) plus the addition of a complementary shade of turquoise for active menu items and active social media icons.
+The colour palette used include different shades of typically Tuscan colours (also known as Siena colours) plus the addition of a complementary shade of turquoise for active menu items and active social media icons.

 # Features to implement in the future